JoseRuedaRueda/ScintSuite/README.md

 #### Essentials
 The suite will not work without them:
 - f90nml: To read FORTRAN namelist in an easy way (needed since version 0.1.10) `pip install f90nml`.
 This is the suite standard to read and write namelists!!!
-- xarray: To handle the data sets (videos, remaps, timetraces, needed since version 1.0.0)
+- xarray: To handle the data sets (videos, remaps, timetraces, needed since version 1.0.0) [tested with version 0.20.1]
 - numpy > 1.21.0: To support xarray

 #### Optional (the suite will work but some capabilities will not be available)